Welcome to PHCS!

 As Elementary Principal and Special Education Chairperson, I would like to welcome you to the Parishville-Hopkinton Central School District community!
 PHCS students, parents and staff are all very proud of our academic programming and strong sense of community.
 Our mission at PHCS is to instill in all students the knowledge and skills necessary to become caring, conscientious and creative citizens; and we can’t wait to work with your child(ren)!

-The price for breakfast is $1.35.
-The price for lunch for UPK-8th grade is $2.35.
-Reduced lunches are 25 cents and milk 50 cents.
+The price for breakfast is $1.40.
+The price for lunch for UPK-8th grade is $2.55.
+Reduced lunches are .25 cents and milk is .50 cents.
 Funds can be added to your child’s account online by visiting www.myschoolbucks.com.
-Free and reduced lunch applications are available on our school website as well as in the main offices.
+Free and reduced lunch applications are available on our school website b as well as in the main offices.
 Please remember a new application must be completed each year to determine eligibility.

 We invite all parents to join our PTO.
 Please contact our PTO representative, Michelle Murray, at email@example.com to find out how you can be more involved in your child’s education.